Frequently Asked Questions

 Support & Usage

-On the Free Plan, Zookeeper credits are capped at 1,205 per month.
-Zookeeper credits reset on the first of every month.
-If you go over in a given month, you won't be able to use Zookeeper again until the first day of the following month, or you can upgrade to any of our paid plans and get unlimited Zookeeper credits!
+On the Free Plan, the Zookeeper reasoning time is capped at 20 minutes per month.
+It resets on the first of every month.
+If you go over in a given month, you won't be able to use Zookeeper again until the first day of the following month, or you can upgrade to any of our paid plans and get unlimited Zookeeper balance!

 Enterprise Solutions